ohler55/piper-ruby/README.md

 delivery if the NATS gem is installed.
 A flag is also provided to control which method is used to deliver log messages to Piper.

+The Piper::Actor module provides methods for receiving and responding to JSON messages from tasks in the Piper process flows.
+The test/simple_actor.rb provides an example of how to use the Piper::Actor module functions.

 ## Release Notes

+### Release 1.2.0 - March 20, 2016

+ - Added the Piper::Actor module to support the Piper Push Cache process flows.

 ### Release 1.1.2 - December 9, 2015